Berkeley-MDes/tdf-fa24-equilet/_tutorials/installation_compilation/p2_pw_tutorial/README.md

 ***Note on errors:*** Your compilation may have errors.
 If it does, please report them to one of your professors and/or TA so that we can assist you in the process of debugging.

 ***Note on conflicts:*** You may have conflicts with other extensions of VS Code, or possibly compiler clutter.
-It may be best for you to check out [this full tutorial](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/Particle-Workbench) on creating and flashing your first Particle Workbench project.
+It may be best for you to check out [this standalone tutorial](https://github.com/Berkeley-MDes/24f-desinv-202/wiki/Particle-Workbench) on creating and flashing your first Particle Workbench project.

 #### Flashing your code to the Photon 2